thumbolinat/e-commerce-sql/README.md

   <a name="about"></a>
   ## Description

-   This is a back-end application for e-commerce application that utilizes Node.js and MySQL.
+   This is a back-end application for e-commerce application that utilizes Node.js and MySQL.The starter code was provided by git+https://github.com/coding-boot-camp/fantastic-umbrella.git.

   <a name="installation"></a>